multiversx/mx-exchange-docs/docs/maiar-exchange-features/locked-mex-insights/LKMEX-lock-mechanism-unlock-schedule.md

 # What is the LKMEX time lock mechanism and unlock schedule?

-The Maiar Exchange chronology begins on the day of its deployment.
-That is day 1 and all lock mechanisms evolve around this date.
+The Maiar Exchange chronology begins on the day of its full deployment: November 19.
+That is day 0 and all lock mechanisms evolve around this date.

 This means the LKMEX time lock mechanism begins on the day of the Maiar Exchange deployment.